kevinsogo/compgen/docs/preparation.md

 Obviously, Python interprets these as simple comments, but `kg kompile` parses them as directives.
 This is used to produce the different outputs you see in `kgkompiled`.
 The expressions themselves are evaluated as Python expressions, with a certain set of available variables. (will document soon)

 Try to read `kg/checkers.py` to see the different directives in action.
 Note that there are other variables accessible aside from `format`.
-I will document then later.
+I will document them later.
 I'd like to clean up this feature first. :)